ConceptaNjolima/MyTNTResources/Week 4/[ENG3.4]Redux-Part-2.md

 Total time: ~ 2 hours

-* 20 minutes - recap of redux from a guided tour of YourShare-redux
+* 20 minutes - recap of redux from a guided tour of YourShare-redux, this time focusing on changing the state (specifically, adding a new user)
 * 40 minutes - practice by adding Redux to your YourShare app.

 ## Session set up